Thousands more Syrians flee their homes as two battles rage

-BEIRUT (Reuters) - Thousands of civilians streamed out of their towns to escape battles in the north and south of Syria on Saturday, where two different offensives have prompted an exodus in recent days.
+BEIRUT (Reuters) - Thousands of civilians streamed out of their towns on Saturday to escape battles in the north and south of Syria, where two different offensives have prompted an exodus in recent days.

 A new wave of at least 10,000 people fled a rebel pocket to army lines in eastern Ghouta near the capital Damascus in the southwest.
-Rescuers and a monitor said air strikes pounded the besieged zone.
+Rescuers and a monitoring group said air strikes pounded the besieged zone.

-In the northern Afrin region, people ran from other frontlines closing in on their homes as Turkish jets struck the main town, Syrian Kurdish forces and the monitor said.
+In the northern Afrin region, people ran from other frontlines closing in on their homes as Turkish war planes struck the main town, Syrian Kurdish forces and the monitor said.
 More than 150,000 people have left the town in the last few days, a senior Kurdish official said.

 The two offensives - one by the Syrian army with Russia’s support, and another led by Turkey with its allied Syrian rebels - entered decisive phases this week.
 Both have shown how foreign backers and their Syrian allies are reshaping the map after the defeat of Islamic State’s self-proclaimed caliphate last year.